CamBuscher/100Days/README.md

 I finished my javascript testing today while we had work time, which was really nice to get it out of the way.
 There's a couple of extra tests I want to try and do before the end of the module just to make it very clear for myself, but I think I have plenty of time for that!

 I also knocked out most of my second static comp, which is great because it's not due until Tuesday!
 I have some friends visiting me for a few days (4 nights, wow!) and I'm totally stressed about it, so I'm trying to put in as much work beforehand as I can.
 My comp is a monster mash theme with 8 different cards from the old Universal monster movies, and I used a bunch of ugly Halloween colors, so it looks like a middle schooler's mySpace, but on purpose.
 I hope it goes over well, because hokey is fun.
 I'll make sure to post another link to it when I have it all finished and published to github pages!

+## Day 27

+Tired.
+Week four at Turing is over!
+I have a crazy hectic week ahead of me, with two projects and friends to host all weekend.
+My partner is super cool and eased some of my nerves about getting everything done despite my busy week.
+I hope she's right.

+I don't even think I could do poorly enough in this one week to not make it through this module, I am just nervous about it.

+I hung out with my friends all afternoon and evening, and when they went to sleep I started work on my projects.
+I completely finished my second static comp, a goofy website called Monster Mash about the Universal monster movies of old.
+Once I get it up to github pages I will link it here for you all to see, but for now here is a link to the repo with a sneak peek in the README. https://github.com/YayFiber/cb-comp-challenge-2

+Going to spend about an hour on my paired project before bed!
+Trying to be the best student and person all at once but it's exhausting.